 Formerly known as Microsoft Lync, Skype for Business is a communication platform.
 It supports remote communications by using a variety of channels and mediums.
-These mediums include video calls, audio chat, or text messaging.
-Its primary key features include:
+These mediums include high definition video conference call, audio chat, and text messaging.

-- HD Video Conferencing
+- HD Video Calling

 - Instant Messaging

 There are two versions to choose from:

 - Skype for Business Online: a cloud-based application; this can be easily accessed by users from anywhere at any time.
 It requires no additional hardware nor maintenance requirements.

 - Skype for Business Server: an on-site application; it is used primarily by large, highly-regulated organizations.
 It also needs special hardware, as well as consistent IT support and maintenance.

 The difference between the consumer version of Skype and Skype business version is that Consumer Skype has a free version, and it can accommodate up to 100 people.
 It also offers services like phone calls to landline and mobile but requires paid plans.

 Meanwhile, the Skype for Business account is meant for groups and small businesses that contain up to 250 participants.
 It also offers enterprise-grade security, lets you manage employee accounts, and integrates with Office 365 applications like Outlook, SharePoint, and PowerPoint.

 Currently, Skype is being replaced by Microsoft Teams on some platforms, such as the new Office 365.

 Microsoft Teams lets users host group conferences—audio, video, and web—for teams of 300 to 10,000.
 It also lets Skype users participate in one-on-one calls to Teams users.